Fractured Chain-of-Thought Reasoning: Empirical results

 In prior experiments, we reported the metric pass@k, which indicates whether a correct prediction is present among a set of generated samples.
-In this section, we further examine whether a correct solution can be identified by a reward model from among the predictions generated across the three sampling axes.
-To this end, we employ the process reward model (PRM), specifically Qwen2.5-Math-PRM-72B~\citep{prmlessons}, which has demonstrated strong performance across a range of PRM benchmarks.
-Due to its limited context window (4K tokens), we score only the final solution rather than the intermediate reasoning steps.
+In this section, we further examine whether a correct solution can be identified by (1) a reward model from the predictions generated across the three sampling axes; or (2) majority voting.
+We employ the process reward model (PRM), specifically Qwen2.5-Math-PRM-72B~\citep{prmlessons}, which has shown strong performance across a range of PRM benchmarks.
+Due to its limited context window (4K tokens), we score only the final solution, rather than the intermediate reasoning steps.
 The reward assigned to the final step is used as the overall score for the entire solution.

-As shown in Table~\ref{tab:bon}, sampling with $H=1, m=4$ yields a modest improvement in average accuracy compared to the standard sampling setting of $H=1, m=1$ (61.6\% vs. 60.4\%).
-Interestingly, increasing only the $H$ dimension to $H=16, m=1$ also leads to a slight improvement (61.4\% vs. 60.4\%), which contrasts with our earlier observation that varying $H$ is typically more effective than varying $m$ in terms of pass@k.
+As shown in Figure~\ref{fig:bon}, sampling with $H=1, m=4$ yields a modest improvement in average accuracy compared to the standard sampling setting of $H=1, m=1$ (61.6\% vs. 60.4\% for BoN and 66.8\% vs 66.7\% for Maj).
+Interestingly, increasing only the $H$ dimension to $H=16, m=1$ leads to a slight improvement for BoN and degradation for Maj, which contrasts with our earlier observation that varying $H$ is typically more effective than varying $m$ in terms of pass@k.
 We hypothesize that incorporating all $H=16$ generated solutions introduces excessive noise, making it challenging for a PRM to correctly identify the optimal solution.
 This may be due to two factors: (1) the Long-CoT model tends to generate coherent and logically consistent solutions, which are difficult for the PRM to differentiate; (2) the PRM is trained predominantly on simpler and short-CoT data and may struggle to evaluate responses to more complex and long ones.
+More noise also causes a worse Maj accuracy.